mchenggit/machine-learning-samples/MachineLearningIntro.md

 - one or more independent variables
 - additional labeled data that specifies the category the input data belongs to.

-The purpose of learning is to build a model to predict the the category for new input data.
+The purpose of learning is to build a model to predict the category for new input data.

 Here is an [example](https://scikit-learn.org/stable/modules/svm.html) classifying three different types of flowers.
 Each color blue, white, and red, represents a different type of flower.
 Note that the relationship is not a simple relationship between the flowers' sepal length and width.

 ![SVC Example](images/SVC_Classification.jpg)

-Another example, beyond classification of an image, is image segmentation, which is used to identify which object a pixel in the image below to.
+Another example, beyond classification, is image segmentation, which is used to identify which object a pixel in the image belongs to.
 Here is an [example](https://labelbox.com/image-segmentation-overview)

 ![Image Segementation](images/ImageSegmentation.jpg)